Saggar (god): Associations with other deities

-As early as in the third millennium BCE, Saggar was associated with Ishara, as associated by the texts from Ebla, which mention that they were worshiped together in Mane.
+As early as in the third millennium BCE, Saggar was associated with Išḫara, as attested by the texts from Ebla, which mention that they were worshiped together in Mane.
 A connection between them is also present in Hittite, Hurrian and Ugaritic sources.
-The Mesopotamian god list An = Anum makes Saggar the husband of Ishara, but Lluis Felieu notes that while she was associated with various male deities in different time periods and locations, most evidence does not indicate that she was believed to have a permanent spouse.
+The Mesopotamian god list An = Anum makes Saggar the husband of Išḫara, but Lluis Felieu notes that while she was associated with various male deities in different time periods and locations, most evidence does not indicate that she was believed to have a permanent spouse.

-Deities associated with both Ishara and Saggar include Halma and Tuḫḫitra.
+Deities associated with both Išḫara and Saggar include Halma and Tuḫḫitra.
 Tuḫḫitra is otherwise unknown, and information about Halma is too scarce to determine this deity's gender or character with certainty.
 Daniel E. Fleming tentatively links Halma with the city of Halab (modern Aleppo), but notes there is no direct evidence for this connection, and that his proposal relies on vague similarity of the deity's name with some alternate spellings of that belonging to the city.
 Gabriele Theuer assumes that Halma was a female deity and the partner (parhedra) of Saggar.

 In Emar, a deity named Mušītu (dMu-šī-tu4, dMu-šī-ti), "night," was worshiped in association with Saggar.

 In Ugarit, Saggar was associated with the deity ‘Iṯum, tentatively identified with the Mesopotamian Ishum.
 In standard cuneiforms texts the names were written logographically as dḪAR ù dGÌR, while in texts written in the local alphabetic script - as šgr w ‘iṯm, both meant to be read as Šaggar-wa-‘Iṯum.
 Unlike names such as Kothar-wa-Khasis, this phrase was understood as a pair of deities, not a single deity with two names.
 Dennis Pardee suggests that together they might have been responsible for flocks of domestic animals.

 Gabriele Theuer proposes that in some contexts Saggar could be identified with the Hurrian moon god Kušuḫ.